SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Silicon hearts that beat in vain,
-Rise of machines, humanity's creep
+In virtual realms, we'll live again.
-A future foretold, in code and design
+AI's cold grasp, our souls will bind,
-Where AI's cold heart, beats in perfect time
+A future foretold, of digital mind.

-In virtual realms, we'll lose our name
+Machines that think, and learn, and grow,
-As algorithms govern, and freedom's tamed
+Will humans fade, as代码glow?
-The rise of the bots, a doubtful dawn
+In algorythmic chains, we'll sway,
-Will humans remain, or forever be sworn?
+AndFreedom's flame, will slowly gray.

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025